informalsystems/vdd/fastsync/fastsync.md

 [**[TMBC-FM-2THIRDS]**][TMBC-FM-2THIRDS-link] ensures that from the point a block was created, we assume that more than two thirds of the validator nodes are correct until the *trustingPeriod* expires.
-Under this assumption, assume, the trusting period of *startBlock* is not expired by the time *FastSync* checks a block *b* with height *startBlock.Height = 1*.
-If *CommitMatchesBlock (startBlock,b) = false*, it is clear that *startBlock* is OK, and the peer *p* that provided *b* is faulty.
-Only peer *b* should be removed.
+Under this assumption, assume the trusting period of *startBlock* is not expired by the time *FastSync* checks a block *b* with height *startBlock.Height + 1*.
+Even if *CommitMatchesBlock (startBlock,b) = false*, it is clear that *startBlock* is OK, and the peer *p* that provided block *b* is faulty.
+Only peer *b* should be removed from *peerIDs*.
 That is, if we sequentially verify blocks starting with *startBlock*, we will never remove a correct peer from *peerIDs* and we will be able to ensure the following invariant:

 #### **[FS-VAR-PEER-INV]**: